legendcodermartino1245/music_tate/README.md

 ---

 ### 9. Feature Integrity Rule

-> Features must match the production’s energy and texture
+> Features must conform to the production system, not compete with it.

-- mismatch → breaks system
+- mismatch in energy, texture, or rhythmic behavior → system break
-- acceptable solution → mentally isolate core track
+- successful feature → behaves as part of the arrangement, not a separate layer

+**Failure handling:**
+- if broken → evaluate the track as if the feature is removed

 ---